secretgraph/secretgraph/README.md

 # FAQ

+## Token hashing

+Token hashing is slightly different from normal hashing as you could build a rainbow table for 256 bit aes keys.
+Therefore token inputs are prefixed with the string `secretgraph`+18 random bytes, only the last 32 bytes are used for aes.
+Building a rainbow table would need 1600 Pebibyte.

+Note: in python there is no hashToken. it is done with a `hashToken((b"secretgraph", token), hashAlgorithm)`

 ## Why not Haskell/Rust for the backend

 I know that languages would maybe be better for the backend.